 Clearly, unbundling of gas services and replacement of long-term contracts by short-term contracts will increase the required tasks and the total number of gas transactions for the end-use customers and the LDC.
 The end-use customer may need to add staff and equipment to assume administrative responsibility for purchasing gas from several suppliers, to manage transportation contracts with one or more LDCs and pipeline companies, and to oversee the use of storage facilities, load imbalance, capacity release, and other supply options.
 It is difficult to assess the magnitudes of these transaction costs.
-One assessment about the additional costs (including transaction costs) incurred as a result of the restructuring of interstate pipeline services indicated that purchasing separately unbundled service might increase the unit cost of gas service to LDCs by about 40 to 60 percent.14 There is no estimate of the added transaction costs of distribution service restructuring.
-It can be expected that the increase in transaction
+One assessment about the additional costs (including transaction costs) incurred as a result of the restructuring of interstate pipeline services indicated that purchasing separately unbundled service might increase the unit cost of gas service to LDCs by about 40 to 60 percent.
+There is no estimate of the added transaction costs of distribution service restructuring.
+It can be expected that the increase in transaction costs will vary significantly among the LDCs.
+Any assessment of the benefits of distribution service restructuring must be adjusted by these added costs.

-12 See Oliver E. Williamson, Markets and Hierarchies: Analysis and Antitrust Implications (New York: The Free Press, 1975) for a comprehensive analysis on the role of transaction costs in the choice of optimal forms of economic exchange.
+See Oliver E. Williamson, Markets and Hierarchies: Analysis and Antitrust Implications (New York: The Free Press, 1975) for a comprehensive analysis on the role of transaction costs in the choice of optimal forms of economic exchange.

-13 See, for example, John H. Mulherin, "The Natural Gas Industry's Response To Transaction Costs," Public Utilities Fortnightly (July 25, 1985): 38-40.
+See, for example, John H. Mulherin, "The Natural Gas Industry's Response To Transaction Costs," Public Utilities Fortnightly (July 25, 1985): 38-40.